by Matt Slick

-Mr. Barker, you said in your debate with Doug Wilson in 1997 on the topic “Does the triune God exists?”, that “Logic is not some capital L thing existing up in the universe we need to find.
+Mr. Barker, you said in your debate with Doug Wilson in 1997 on the topic, “Does the triune God exists?”, that “Logic is not some capital L thing existing up in the universe we need to find.
 It is just a function of the mind, a function of the human brain.”
-Okay, Mr. Barker I agree that logic is a function of the brain, but not ‘just’ the brain.
+Okay, Mr. Barker I agree that logic is a function of the brain but not ‘just’ the brain.
 Now, we both know that people can reason correctly.
 But how would you recognize correct reasoning it if not by appealing to something outside the brain, such as the Laws of Logic which guide proper reasoning?
-But these Laws cannot be the product of the human brain, otherwise there is no way to determine if a person’s reasoning is right or wrong.
+But these Laws cannot be the product of the human brain, otherwise, there is no way to determine if a person’s reasoning is right or wrong.

-The first four laws of classical logic are, 1) the Law of Identity which states that something is what it is and is not what it is not.
+The first four laws of classical logic are: 1) the Law of Identity which states that something is what it is and is not what it is not.
 2) The Law of Non-contradiction which says that a statement cannot be both true and false at the same time and in the same sense.
 3) The Law of Excluded Middle which says that a statement is either true or false.
 And, 4) the Law of Proper Inference which states if A=B and B=C, then A=C. There are other laws, but these are four of the Laws with which our logical discourse must operate when we are trying to be rational.
 Since we only have two options to work with, God and no God, how does the atheistic perspective account for these Laws of Logic?

 - If these Laws of Logic are just a function of the human brain, as Mr. Barker has stated, then that explanation cannot work because brains are different and people contradict each other.
 Furthermore, if someone’s physical brain causes him to deny the Law of Non-contradiction, that Law is not invalidated.
 It is still true.
-Therefore, this proves that logical thinking occurs in the brain, the laws of logic do not depend on human brains for their validity.
+Therefore, this proves that logical thinking occurs in the brain--the laws of logic do not depend on human brains for their validity.

 - If these Laws of Logic are agreed-upon principles that people recognizes as true, then they are recognizing principles that already exist, but how is it possible to have preexistent Logical Propositions in an atheistic worldview?
 And, if it is people who declare these axioms to be true, then do the Logical Propositions become untrue when people decide they don’t serve their subjective wants anymore?

-- If these Laws of Logic are descriptions of natural phenomena, then how do you, for example, observe the Law of Proper Inference in nature which says if A=B and B=C, then A=C, without first presupposing the validity of the Laws of Logic which you use to deduce its truth?
-To do so it to Beg the Question.
+- If these Laws of Logic are descriptions of natural phenomena, then how do you, for example, observe the Law of Proper Inference in nature which says that if A=B and B=C, then A=C, without first presupposing the validity of the Laws of Logic which you use to deduce its truth?
+To do so is to Beg the Question.

-- If these Laws of Logic are said to be properties of the universe, then they should be measurable since properties of the physical realm are quantifiable, whether they be things such as hardness, mass, polarity, or density.
+- If these Laws of Logic are said to be properties of the universe, then they should be measurable since properties of the physical realm are quantifiable whether they be things such as hardness, mass, polarity, or density.
 But, we cannot measure the hardness of the Law of Identity, the mass of the Law of Non-contradiction, the polarity of the Law of Excluded Middle, or the density of the Law of Proper Inference.
 So, it does not make sense to say that the Laws of Logic are properties of the universe that we simply recognize and describe.

-Furthermore, these Laws of Logic share the characteristics of being universally true for everyone because they are independent of any particular person’s brain function, or location, or time.
+Furthermore, these Laws of Logic share the characteristics of being universally true for everyone because they are independent of any particular person’s brain function or location or time.
 This makes them transcendent.
 And, again, since they are “about” things, they require a mind.

 Now, which worldview best provides the rational justification for these transcendent, universally true propositions?
-Is it the Christian worldview that proposes a transcendental mind that is the Christian God and who has revealed these universally truth laws to us as reflections of his perfect, transcendent mind?
+Is it the Christian worldview that proposes a transcendental mind that is the Christian God and who has revealed these universally truth laws to us as reflections of His perfect, transcendent mind?
 Or, are they the product of the human brain via evolution that assigns universal truth principles in the physical world and asserts them as a function of physical brains?
 I assert that it is the former which makes sense, and the atheistic perspective does not.